cedotal/attempter/README.md

 On Ubuntu 14.04.2 LTS, inserting 1e7 Numbers into a pure-JavaScript priority queue (implemented by https://github.com/adamhooper/js-priority-queue and using that library's default BinaryHeapStrategy) takes up about 150 megabytes of memory.
-JS Numbers are 4 bytes, and the binary heap should use 1e7 nodes, each of which contains a Number and two Number-sized pointers, for 4 * 3 * 1e7 bytes, so this actually seems pretty accurate.
+(JS Numbers are 4 bytes, and the binary heap should use 1e7 nodes, each of which contains a Number and two Number-sized pointers, for 4 * 3 * 1e7 bytes, so this estimate seems pretty accurate.)

 If an Attempter-hosting process is crashing because it's out of memory, use the above information to debug/design a more scalable solution.